Chapter 5: Skills System

 },

-This Skill has several design highlights:
+This Preset has several design highlights:

 1. Temporal awareness: Requires Agent to mark years, avoiding outdated information